quyle91/administrator-z/readme.txt

 == Changelog ==

+= 1.6 =
+* New: Wordpress Javascript library supported
+* New: fotorama and flickity shortcode
+* New: Some JS and css font libray supported

 = 1.5 =
 * Auto update is default settings when active plugins
 * New: tool custom font